-A CAUTION indicates special precautions that must be taken to avoid damage to the outboard motor.
+A NOTICE indicates special precautions that must be taken to avoid damage to the outboard motor or other property.

-A NOTE provides key information to make procedures easier or clearer.
+A TIP provides key information to make procedures easier or clearer.

 Yamaha continually seeks advancements in product design and quality.
 Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your machine and this manual.
 If there is any question concerning this manual, please consult your Yamaha dealer.